madroxdupe42/peacefulscience.org/content/newsletter/aar-session.md

 ---
 Each year, The American Academic of Religion (AAR) and the Society for Biblical Literature (SBL) hold perhaps the largest annual meeting on religion.
 This a meeting with people of all faiths and theological committments.
 In 2020, they held a session discussing *The Genealogical Adam and Eve.*

 This last few weeks we've published several papers from this session.
-In the coming weeks, Ken Millers article and a rejoinders to the ETS and AAR critics will be published too.
+In the coming weeks, Ken Miller's article and rejoinders to the ETS and AAR critics will be published too.